Dark Horizons II: Chinese Burnt Orange

 'When I see this orange colour - and the way the black acrylic ink crackles, like rust on a car, or almost as if it's burnt - I am immediately reminded of my late Nan's 1980s Burnt Orange Cortina.
 And her love of giving me and my older brother the odd jokey Chinese Burn.
 She really was a character.
 I couldn't resist honouring her in the title of this horizon painting' - JRO

 Created as part of 6 original editions, each in a 6 x 6 inches acid-free ice-white mount, with a backing board and plastic sleeve.
-Frames shown are for illustration only.
+Framed in a chunky white frame with acrylic glass.

 Each one is numbered and signed by the artist, and comes with a certificate of authenticity.